 An important note: the best version of these graham crackers contains xanthan gum.
 I’ve gone into it below, but I highly recommend getting your hands on some.
 The texture difference between the version with xanthan and the one without is pretty amazing.
 Xanthan gum gives the cracker dough elasticity, allows them to hold their shape and results in a snappier cracker.
 I also find it results in a more uniform colour.
 You guys know that I don’t use it often, so please trust the recommendation here.
 That said, there’s a xanthan gum free gluten free graham cracker option, too.
 I want everyone to have crackers.

 This recipe has been designed around two important flours – toasted quinoa flour and rice flour.
 When combined with brown butter, they create the nutty, toasty flavour that we want for the crackers.
 I have no substitutions for these flours aside from what’s in the dot points below.
 Changing them up defeats the purpose of the recipe.

 The gluten free graham crackers also contain tapioca flour.
 It is important for lightening up the mixture, giving it a little flexibility and making snappy biscuits.
 I haven’t tested this recipe with a substitute.
 If you’re desperate, however, you could try arrowroot flour.
 I know they’re different but I sometimes use them interchangeably when I can’t find tapioca.

-- I try to avoid zanthan gum where I can, because I believe it’s mostly unneccessary.
+I try to avoid xanthan gum where I can, because I believe it’s mostly unnecessary.
 It can also cause unwanted upset to people with sensitive digestive systems.
-That said, the zanthan gum version of these is far superior to the version without.
-I have included an option (see the binder section below) but I highly recommend the zanthan gum in this case.
+That said, the xanthan gum version of these is far superior to the version without.
+I have included an option (see the binder section below) but I highly recommend the xanthan gum in this case.
 It’s easily acquired at health food stores, bulk food stores or online.